IntelLabs/hec-p-isa-tools/kerngen/README.md

 This kernel language describes (which can be used for HE schemes) operations on polynomials with given context parameters.
-This language is interpreted as a `high level instruction` which is then mapped to its corresponding `low level p-ISA instruction`. `kerngen` uses a common unix command line utility convention and the resulting p-ISA kernel is sent to `stdout`.
+This language is interpreted as a `high level instruction` which is then mapped to its corresponding `low level P-ISA instruction`. `kerngen` uses a common unix command line utility convention and the resulting P-ISA kernel is sent to `stdout`.

 ## Internals